Wards of Dundee

-Dundee City Council is one of the 32 council areas for Scotland.
-It is divided into eight wards, used to elect members to the council to provide local government services to Dundee.
+Dundee City Council controls Dundee City council area, which is one of Scotland's 32 council areas.
+The council area is divided into eight wards, used to elect members to the council to provide local government services to the council area.

 The boundaries for all Scottish council areas and their sub divisional wards are regulated and regularly reviewed by the Local Government Boundary Commission for Scotland.
 The current ones were created in 2007 after the 29 existing single member wards were merged into 8 multi-member wards.
 Each of the eight wards in Dundee elects 3 or 4 councillors every five years in the Scottish local council elections.
 The most recent elections were held in 2022.

 Summary

 Strathmartine

 In the 2007 election, Helen Dick, Stewart Hunter, Kevin Keenan and Ian Borthwick were all elected.
 At the 2012 election, John Alexander won a seat in the ward, becoming the youngest councillor in Scotland and by the 2017 election, becoming the group leader of the SNP and shortly after, leader of Dundee City Council.
 At the 2022 election, John Alexander was re-elected and Ian Borthwick retired after sixty years as a local councillor.
 Borthwick's seat was eventually won by Daniel Coleman of the Liberal Democrats.

+On 9 July 2024, John Alexander announced his intention to resign as council leader and councillor, triggering a by-election for the Strathmartine ward.
+The by-election was held on 3 October 2024 and the SNP held the seat.